 The concept of a trading area and its related components.
 The importance of store location for a retailer and outline the process for choosing a store location.
-The types of locations available to a retailer: isolated store, unplanned business district, and planned shopping center.
+The types of locations available to a retailer: isolated store, unplanned business district, and planned shopping centre.
 The concept of the one-hundred percent location.
 Criteria for evaluating general retail locations and the specific sites within them.
 Reilly's law of retail gravitation and Huff's law.
 Alternative terms of occupancy.

-Operations in Retail: Define operations management, discuss profit planning, describe asset management, including the strategic profit model and other key business ratios, allocation.The budaetina, operational retail resource scope operations management: Specific aspects of operations management like: Store format and size considerations, space allocation, Personnel utilization activities, Energy management, Inventory management, Store security, Insurance covers, Credit management, computerizing elements of operations, Crisis management, Merchandising planning: Nonfinancial merchandise planning and management.
+Operations in Retail: Define operations management, discuss profit planning, describe asset management, including the strategic profit model and other key business ratios, retail budgeting, resource allocation.
+The operational scope of operations management: Specific aspects of operations management like: Store format and size considerations, space allocation, Personnel utilization activities, Energy management, Inventory management, Store security, Insurance covers, Credit management, computerizing elements of operations, Crisis management, Merchandising planning: Nonfinancial merchandise planning and management.
 The merchandise buying and handling process.